 Professional fees reserve - has been set up to meet future professional fee obligations.
+Fully utilised in 2019 to 2020.

 Anglia Revenues Partnership (ARP) reserve - Government Grant monies received by the Anglia Revenues Partnership (ARP) for specific purposes which are held in reserve due to timings of receipts and usage.